 - Maa Sharda Guest House | 1.8 km from the temple

 Please note that I have not stayed at any of them and do not recommend or endorse them.
-On the basis of their proximity, I have named these places.
+Based on their proximity, I have named these places.

 Tourist Places Near Kamakhya Temple